Randomized Midpoint Method for Log-Concave Sampling under Constraints: Proofs of Section and Section

 We also have $g_{\K}(x)\leqslant\normtwo{x}/r$.
 Combining these, the eigenvalues of $H_{d_{\K}}$ in $\K^c$ are uniformly bounded by $2/r^2+2C_{\K}/r$.
 Consequently, $d_{\K}$ is $\frac{2(1+C_{\K}r)}{r^2}$-smooth in $\K^c$, and $d_{\K}\equiv 0$ implies $0$-smoothness in $\K$.
 For the global smoothness over $\rp$, observe that for any $x\in\K$ and $y\in\K^c$, let $z$ be the intersection of $\partial\K$ with line segment $\vec{xy}$, $\normtwo{\nabla d_{\K}(y)-\nabla d_{\K}(x)}=\normtwo{\nabla d_{\K}(y)}=\normtwo{\nabla d_{\K}(y)-\nabla d_{\K}(z)}$ by the fact that $\nabla d_{\K}\big|_{\partial\K}\equiv 0$, then

 Thus, $d_{\K}$ is globally $\frac{2(1+C_{\K}r)}{r^2}$-smooth.

 To show that $\int_{\rp} e^{-U^{G,\lambda}(x)}\rmd x<\infty.$ Note that

-The first term and the second term have the same bound as in the proof of Lemma~\ref{lem:mproj}, since we only need the property that $\ell_{\K}^{G,\lambda}\geqslant 0$.
+The first term and the second term have the same bound as in the proof of the Bregman projection case, since we only need the property that $\ell_{\K}^{G,\lambda}\geqslant 0$.
 For the third term, similarly, by Fubini's theorem and the fact that

 we obtain

 Then we reach the desired result. \end{proof}